Marcela Turati: Awards and recognition

 In 2007, Turati won the "Latin America and the Millennium Development Goals" prize from the United Nations Development Program and the Inter Press Service for her coverage of child labor.
 Turati was awarded the 2011 Walter Reuter German Journalism prize for an article about families of disappeared people in Mexico.
-In 2013, she won the Louis M. Lyons Award for Conscience and Integrity in Journalism and the WOLA Human Rights Award for her coverage of the Mexican war on drugs.
+In 2013, she won the Louis M. Lyons Award for Conscience and Integrity in Journalism and the WOLA Human Rights Award for her coverage of the Mexican drug war.
 Turati is a two-time finalist for the Gabriel Garcia Marquez International Award.
 Turati won the 2014 Recognition for Excellence award from the Gabriel Garcia Marquez Foundation for a New Ibero-American Journalism.
 In 2017, Turati was a Knight Latin American Nieman Fellow at the Nieman Foundation for Journalism.
 In 2018, she won the Fleischaker/Greene Award for Courageous International Reporting.
 Turati was awarded the Maria Moors Cabot Prize in 2019.